ericswpark/android-decrapifier/README.md

 A: While testing, I've found that Android Lollipop (or older) devices only support removing apps, not disabling them.
 If this is the case, try changing force delete to true.

+### Q: After running, some apps still remain.
+Why?

+Some apps have updates applied on top (such as stub apps from Tripadvisor or Flipboard).
+These apps require multiple runs to be deleted completely.
+Try running the removal program again until the app goes away completely.

 ### Q: Can you add support for my device too?

 A: Make a .csv file (look at the example) and submit a pull request!